Student Loans & Federal Aid

 More PSLF information that you may find useful, including a PSLF Help Tool and Employer Database, is available here.

-- Federal Student Aid: summarizes existing full or partial loan cancellation and forgiveness programs for all federal student loans.
-These provisions include service in the Peace Corps or AmeriCorps*VISTA program, the military, as a nurse or medical technician, law enforcement or corrections (including public defenders and prosecutors), a Head Start worker, a teacher in certain areas or subjects, child/family services or a provider of early intervention services.
+Federal Student Aid (click on the link labeled Loan Forgiveness): summarizes existing full or partial loan cancellation and forgiveness programs for all federal student loans.
+These provisions include the Biden Administration's loan cancellation proposal, service in the Peace Corps or AmeriCorps*VISTA program, the military, as a nurse or medical technician, law enforcement or corrections (including public defenders and prosecutors), a Head Start worker, a teacher in certain areas or subjects, child/family services or a provider of early intervention services.
 Not all forgiveness/cancellation provisions apply to all loans, so review this site for more information if your career goals may entitle you to any student loan relief.

 Loan Consolidation typically does not save money, and in some cases, some repayment benefits can be forfeited.
 But in other cases, there are benefits available for Consolidation Loans not available for loans that can be consolidated; it can be advantageous, for instance, to consolidate Perkins Loans if you may qualify for Public Service Loan Forgiveness, which is otherwise not available for Perkins Loan debt.